What is a Latent HIV Reservoir?

 Key Points

-- A latent HIV reservoir is a group of immune system cells in the body that are infected with HIV but are not actively producing new HIV virus particles.
+- A latent HIV reservoir is a group of CD4 T lymphocytes (CD4 cells) in the body that are infected with HIV but are not actively producing new HIV virus particles.

 - Finding ways to target and either destroy or silence latent reservoirs is a major challenge facing HIV researchers who are exploring different strategies for curing HIV infection.